 At Aviva Investors, we're proud to be part of The Diversity Project, which aims to create a truly diverse and inclusive UK investment and savings industry.
 Find out more about the mission, vision and strategy here.

-The Project spans the whole range of the profession: asset owners, fund managers, fund selectors, pension consultants, actuaries, trustees, wealth managers and the professional standards and trade bodies.
+Members of The Diversity Project believe that recognisable and measurable progress can be achieved over a 5 year timeframe.
+The aim is to achieve diversity across all dimensions, including gender, ethnicity, socio-economic background, LGBTI+, age and disability, measuring and publishing progress as the Project continues.
+Equally, the Project spans the whole range of the profession: asset owners, fund managers, fund selectors, pension consultants, actuaries, trustees, wealth managers and the professional standards and trade bodies.

 Members share and help amplify best practice, and where there are gaps, establish new initiatives to help create a more diverse industry at all levels - from intake to senior leadership and the board - with a real sense of urgency.

 You can find out more about this initiative on the Diversity Project website.